 You can disable SIP by selecting the Recovery option from the OpenCore boot menu, then use the top menu to open the Terminal and run “csrutil disable”.
 Then reboot.

-This may be needed to run unsigned kexts or perform other hacks (it looks like I needed this for WhateverGreen to work with my passthrough graphics card).
+This may be needed to run unsigned kexts or perform other hacks.

 Upgrading from macOS Catalina